nachagas/NBA_shot_analytics_dashboard/README.md

 - **16–24 ft:** 0.76 PPA
 - **24+ ft:** 1.12 PPA _(boosted by the extra value of the 3-Point shot, even at similar FG%)_

-Even though his raw FG% on threes is similar to mid‑range, the 3‑point value makes those shots meaningfully more efficient than anything in the mid‑range band
+Even though his raw FG% on threes is similar to mid‑range, the 3‑point value makes those shots meaningfully more efficient than anything in the mid‑range area.

 ### 2. Efficiency by Floor Zone
 The **Center zone** is his most productive area at **1.25 PPA**.
 As he moves toward the sides, his efficiency dips — still good, but not nearly as punishing as the middle of the paint.